elastic/elasticsearch-php/README.md

 --------------
 [Full documentation can be found here.](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/index.html)  Docs are stored within the repo under /docs/, so if you see a typo or problem, please submit a PR to fix it!

 We also provide a code examples generator for PHP using the `util/GenerateDocExamples.php` script.
-This command parse the `util/alternative_report.spec.json` file produced from this [JSON specification](https://raw.githubusercontent.com/elastic/built-docs/master/raw/en/elasticsearch/reference/master/alternatives_report.json) and it generates the PHP examples foreach digest value.
+This command parses the `util/alternative_report.spec.json` file produced from this [JSON specification](https://raw.githubusercontent.com/elastic/built-docs/master/raw/en/elasticsearch/reference/master/alternatives_report.json) and it generates the PHP examples for each digest value.
 The examples are stored in asciidoc format under `docs/examples` folder.

 Installation via Composer